3zpnix/__Codes-for-today__/README.md

-你好, Please delete this tab once you're done, thank you! from MJK <3
+你好, Please delete this on your browser once you're done, thank you! from MJK <3

 ```
 Just press the copy button >